avadhani123/SI-363-Midterm/README.md

 **Note that many of these requirements go together!**

+- [ ] Ensure that the `SI364midterm.py` file has all the setup (`app.config` values, import statements, code to run the app if that file is run, etc) necessary to run the Flask application, and the application runs correctly on `http://localhost:5000` (and the other routes you set up)
-* Add navigation in `base.html` with links (using `a href` tags) to every other viewable page in the application. (e.g. in the lecture examples from the Feb 9 lecture.)
+- [ ] Add navigation in `base.html` with links (using `a href` tags) that lead to every other viewable page in the application. (e.g. in the lecture examples from the Feb 9 lecture, [like this](url.com) )
-* Ensure that all templates in the application inherit (using template inheritance, with `extends`) from `base.html` and include at least one additional `block`.
+- [ ] Ensure that all templates in the application inherit (using template inheritance, with `extends`) from `base.html` and include at least one additional `block`.
-* Include at least 2 additional template `.html` files we did not provide.
+- [ ] Include at least 2 additional template `.html` files we did not provide.
-* At least one additional template with a Jinja template for loop and at least one additional template with a Jinja template conditional.
+- [ ] At least one additional template with a Jinja template for loop and at least one additional template with a Jinja template conditional.
-    * These could be in the same template, and could be 1 of the 2 additional template files.
+    - These could be in the same template, and could be 1 of the 2 additional template files.
-* At least 2 dynamic links (with `a href` tags) that send data to a page based on the URL (like the links to info shown about Kendrick Lamar and Solange in HW2).
+- [ ] At least 2 dynamic links (with `a href` tags) that send data to a page based on the URL (like the links to info shown about Kendrick Lamar and Solange in HW2).
-* At least one request to a REST API that is based on data submitted in a WTForm.
+- [ ] At least one request to a REST API that is based on data submitted in a WTForm.
-* At least one additional (not provided) WTForm that sends data with a `GET` request to a new page.
+- [ ] At least one additional (not provided) WTForm that sends data with a `GET` request to a new page.
-* At least one additional (not provided) WTForm that sends data with a `POST` request to the *same* page.
+- [ ] At least one additional (not provided) WTForm that sends data with a `POST` request to the *same* page.
-* At least one custom validator for a field in a WTForm.
+- [ ] At least one custom validator for a field in a WTForm.
-* At least 2 additional model classes.
+- [ ] At least 2 additional model classes.
-* Have a one:many relationship that works properly built between 2 of your models.
+- [ ] Have a one:many relationship that works properly built between 2 of your models.
-* Successfully save data to each table your models define in at least one view function.
+- [ ] Successfully save data to each table your models define in at least one view function.
-* Successfully uery data from each of your models in a view function (so query at least one column, or all data, from every database table you have a model for).
+- [ ] Successfully uery data from each of your models in a view function (so query at least one column, or all data, from every database table you have a model for).
-* Query data using an `.all()` method in at least one view function and send the results of that query to a template.
+- [ ] Query data using an `.all()` method in at least one view function and send the results of that query to a template.
-* Include at least one use of `redirect`.
+- [ ] Include at least one use of `redirect`.
-* Include at least one use of `url_for`.
+- [ ] Include at least one use of `url_for`.
-* Have at least 3 additional view functions that are not included with the code we have provided.
+- [ ] Have at least 3 additional view functions that are not included with the code we have provided.
 (But you may have more! *Make sure you include ALL view functions in the app in the documentation and ALL pages in the app in the navigation links of `base.html`.*)

 ### Additional Requirements for an additional 200 points (to reach 100%) -- an app with extra functionality!